 We all know that Cuomo is not a big fan.

-He was talking about the fact that the long arc of America uh and our progress is we're still getting where we need to go.
+He was talking about the fact that the long arc of America and our progress is we're still getting where we need to go.

-Um, but I understand people are upset.
+But I understand people are upset.

-I don't think that you can look at him as someone who has been a lot of time in public service and really believe that in his heart he doesn't think that this country is a really great place to live.
+I don't think that you can look at him as someone who has spent a lot of time in public service and really believe that in his heart he doesn't think that this country is a really great place to live.

-I always thought that Jonathan, he thinks he's a super patriot that knew better than we smelly Trump Walmart people, or that Hillary's irredeemable deplorable comments or or Obama spread the wealth and you know, a bunch of bitter people clinging to their god guns, religion, and Bibles.
+No, it kind of sounds like, you know, there is something revealing when, you know, in Peter Strzzok's voice, I always thought that, Jonathan, he thinks he's a super patriot that knew better than we smelly Trump Walmart people, or that Hillary's irredeemable, deplorable comments, or Obama spread the wealth and, you know, a bunch of bitter people clinging to their God, guns, religion, and Bibles.

-Uh, I think these are very revealing moments about the contempt that the left has for, you know, the people that are the ones that really make the country great.
+I think these are very revealing moments about the contempt that the left has for, you know, the people that are the ones that really make the country great.

-But the people that get up every day and work their 14 hours, take care of their kids, pay their taxes, obey the laws, and contribute to society by producing goods and services that we all want, need, and desire.
+They do the worst job of anybody, but the people that get up every day and work their 14 hours, take care of their kids, pay their taxes, obey the laws, and contribute to society by producing goods and services that we all want, need, and desire.

 Yeah, let me first say, you know, if Cuomo meant to say one thing, he would have said that thing.

-These are uh uh elitists who have no vision.
+These are elitists who have no vision.

-And in the case of Cuomo, you know, this is a guy that's wanting to use that type of language that he is using is similar language to people when you're going into foreign countries when they've been take taken over by a dictator.
+And in the case of Cuomo, you know, this is a guy that's wanting to use that type of language that he is using is similar language to people when you're going into foreign countries when they've been taken over by a dictator.

 Well, Danielle, I mean, the facts speak for themselves.

-Well, what do you mean?
+Now, Donald Trump, what do you mean?

-Yeah, these are facts.
+These are facts.

-No, no, eight years, that's what his record is.
+Eight years, that's what his record is.

-Excuse me.
+And now Excuse me.

-We now have under Trump the lowest unemployment levels in the Hispanic and African American communities.
+We now have under Trump the lowest unemployment levels in the Hispanic and African-American communities.

 Right.

-And Obama halved those numbers and Trump dropped them by one percentage point.
+And Obama halved those numbers, and Trump dropped them by one percentage point.

-We now have we went from the lowest labor participation rate in the 70s now to the highest labor participation rate ever in history since Donald Trump's become president.
+We now have, we went from the lowest labor participation rate in the 70s now to the highest labor participation rate ever in history since Donald Trump's become president.

 And how did he do it?

-He ended all the burdensome regulation that was stifling business creation in this country, and he personally lobbies companies to keep their factories and manufacturing centers here, jobs that Obama said would never come back.
+And he personally lobbies companies to keep their factories and manufacturing centers here, jobs that Obama said were never coming back.

-Oh, we have nearly a million more of those, thanks to this president.
+Well, we have nearly a million more of those, thanks to this president.

 And you can't even give him credit for that.

-No, I can't.
+No, I can.

-And I will give him absolutely I will give him credit for economic growth for the stock market, but I want him to be honest about the trends that were happening before he took office.
+And I will give him absolutely, I will give him credit for economic growth for the stock market, but I want him to be honest about the trends that were happening before he took office.

 And we did see a huge amount of benefit went to big corporations, right?